hugopl/gi-crystal/README.md

 ## GObject inheritance

 You can inherit GObjects, when you do so a new type is registered in GObject type system.
-Crystal objects that inherit GObjects must always have a reference in Crystal world, otherwise they will be collected by the GC.

-Trying to cast a GObject that was already collected by Crystal GC will result in a `GICrystal::ObjectCollectedError` exception.

-Crystal objects that inherit `GObject` returns the same object reference on casts, i.e. no memory allocation is done.
 For more examples see the [inheritance tests](spec/inheritance_spec.cr).

 ## Declaring GObject signals